Contractor vs Employee

 The desire for flexibility in the workforce muddies the waters.
 The government classifying an independent contractor as an employee is detrimental to you.
 This is because employer obligations are lower for an independent contractor.

 Take John.
 He is a partner in a large Accounting house.
-He assists a client for 12 weeks.
-John is clearly an independent contractor.
+He assists a single client for 12 weeks.
+John, or rather his Accounting house, is an independent contractor.
 The client is the Principal.

 But what about where John is a sole proprietor.
 He does the same work for the client for 12 weeks.
 It is now likely that John is the client’s employee.
 What a mess.